SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ---
-title: Sample App to Migrate from Azure Blob Storage container to SharePoint Embedded container
+title: Tutorial to Migrate from Azure Blob Storage container to SharePoint Embedded container
-description: Tutorial in how to migrate from Azure Blob Storage container to SharePoint Embedded container ms.date: 07/31/2024 ms.localizationpriority: high
+description: Tutorial in how to migrate from Azure Blob Storage container to SharePoint Embedded container Using C# ms.date: 07/31/2024 ms.localizationpriority: high
 ---

-# Tutorial For Migrating Content From ABS To SPE
+# Tutorial For Migrating Content From Azure Blob Storage Container To SharePoint Embedded Container

 ## Purpose

-This tutorial will guide you through migrating content from Azure Blob Storage (ABS) to SharePoint Embedded (SPE).
+This tutorial will guide you through migrating content from Azure Blob Storage (ABS) to SharePoint Embedded (SPE) using C#.
 This is particularly useful for customers who have 500 docs in the blob storage container.

 ### Prerequisites